 I totally understand where you’re at.
 It’s terribly confusing!
 The problem is that there’s no one-size-fits-all response, unless you have an unlimited budget.
 And yeah, few of us fit that bill.
 There are 3 questions that you need to answer and you’ll be able to confidently pick one that works for you.

-1. What do you want to do with this machine?
+- What do you want to do with this machine?
 Internet browser and email?
-(This includes Cricut Design space.)
+(This includes most programs used for sublimation and Cricut, like Word, Canva, and Cricut Design space.)
 Store lots of photos and video?
 Work on designing with advanced graphic programs like Inkscape or Photoshop?
 Share it with others in the household who will play video games?
-One very valid answer is, “Uh, I have no idea, but I just bought this Cricut machine, so whatever works with that.”
+One very valid answer is, “Uh, I have no idea, but I just bought this Cricut machine or all this sublimation stuff, so whatever works with that.”
 (I’m kind of assuming the latter is your answer!)

 Once you answer the three questions above, you’re ready to learn about the features of a laptop and figure out which ones YOU need (not me, not your best friend, and not the random people answering your questions on the Internet).

-*Caveat: This was written in August of 2020.
-As months/years tick by, this will be dated and advise an underpowered machine.
+*Caveat: This was updated in May of 2025.
+As months/years tick by, this will be dated and the advice may get you an underpowered machine.

 Operating System